 Pay Attention to Embedded Links

 Embedded links are links where you see text instead of an Internet address.
 They’re used all the time because they’re tidy and easy to read.
-Most of the time, they’re perfectly legitimate and helpful.
+Most of the time, they’re legitimate and helpful.
 They can, however, be used to disguise the fact that you’re being directed somewhere you didn’t expect.
 If you’re not sure about an embedded link, right-click on it.
-This will show you where it is actually going.
+This will show you where it is going.